HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/baby_plumpkin.md

 <Mode />

-The **Baby Plumpkin** is an [Obstacle](/obstacles) that only spawns on the Harvest and Halloween Maps and was added alongside the Harvest Map in the [v0.20.0](https://github.com/HasangerGames/suroi/releases/tag/v0.20.0) "Open Season" update on October 27th, 2024.
+The **Baby Plumpkin** is an [Obstacle](/obstacles) that only spawns on the Harvest, Halloween, and Infection Maps, and was added alongside the Harvest Map in the [v0.20.0](https://github.com/HasangerGames/suroi/releases/tag/v0.20.0) "Open Season" update on October 27th, 2024.
 Visually, it resembles a smaller sized [Plumpkin](/obstacles/plumpkin).

 # Location & Spawning

 Three Baby Plumpkins spawn inside of the second chamber inside the laboratory of the [Plumpkin Bunker](/buildings/plumpkin_bunker_meta).

 # Loot & More